sarahemmelin/GenesisGame/docs/DESIGN.md

-# GENESIS: EMBER — Design Document
+# GENESIS: EMBER
+Design Document
+Disclaimer: Anthropics Claude was used to help clean up this document, and for parts of the code (especially towards the end of the project)

 ## File Structure